-The pass is opened to regular traffic in the last week of May.
-Then the pass is closed, and people take a tunnel below the summit, called Anzob Tunnel, or "The Tunnel of Death", with a length of 5km.
-The tunnel floor is a maze of deep, seriously deep, potholes hidden under a constant stream of water, the tunnel is strewn with abandoned construction machines and filled with the no. xious black smoke of clapped out lorries.
+On 2006, the pass was bypassed with a dangerous tunnel below the summit called Anzob Tunnel, or "The Tunnel of Death", with a length of 5km.
+The tunnel floor is a maze of deep, seriously deep, potholes hidden under a constant stream of water, the tunnel is strewn with abandoned construction machines and filled with the noxious black smoke of clapped out lorries.
 The poisonous air in the tunnel is barely shifted by one solitary fan somewhere in the middle of the tunnel, which gives some, but not sufficient movement to the air.
 There are no traffic lights to regulate traffic through this section, nor is there an ordered tidal flow of traffic being allowed to enter the tunnel, instead anarchy prevails in the darkness.
 The tunnel was completed in 2006.

 Also known as Tunnel of Fear, the tunnel can be a disturbing experience: no lights, ventilation or road markings, and it is liable to flooding.
 It's long, it's dark, it's really dusty and if you are claustrophobic, just be prepared to be uncomfortable.
 Even in good weather conditions the tunnel is flooded, turning the giant pot holes in the unfinished road into invisible death traps.
 Unmarked drainage channels waiting to swamp your bike.
 The tunnel lacks proper lighting and ventilation, breathing is hard and painful due to the thick mixture of exhaust gases.